Kulpakji

-Kulpakji also Kolanupaka Temple is a 2,000 year-old Jain temple at the village of Kolanupaka in Aler City, Yadadri district, Telangana, India.
-The temple houses three idols: one each of Lord Rishabhanatha, Lord Neminatha, and Lord Mahavira.
-The image of Lord Rishabhanatha, carved of a green stone has been historically famous as "Manikyaswami" and Jivantasvami.
+Kulpakji, also known as Kolanupaka Temple is a 2,000-year-old Śvetāmbara Jain temple in the village of Kolanupaka in Aler City, Yadadri Bhuvanagiri district, Telangana, India.
+The temple houses three deities: one each of Lord Rishabhanatha, Lord Neminatha, and Lord Mahavira.
+The image of Lord Mahavir, carved of a green stone has been historically famous as "Manikyaswami" and Jivantasvami.
 The temple is about 80 km from Hyderabad on the Hyderabad-Warangal Highway NH 163.

 History

-Kolanupaka Temple is more than 2,000 years old.
+Kolanupaka Temple was established in the 9th century.
+Kalchuri ruler Shankaragana had donated 12 villages to support the temple.
 A number of Jain antiquities have been discovered in Kulpakji.
-A grant mentioning a gift to a basadi during the rile of Sanfkaragana (9th century) has been found at Akunur.
+A grant mentioning a gift to a basadi during the rile of Sankaragana (9th century) has been found at Akunur.
 Kolanupaka flourished as a Jain center during the Rashtrakutas period.